- What causes hormonal imbalance after pregnancy?

 Postpartum depression is a result of the hormonal fluctuations occurring post childbirth.
 It occurs in around 10-20% of new mothers.
 It can begin at any time post delivery and can last up to one year.
 The symptoms of PDS include mood swings, irritability, anxiety, and change in appetite among others.

 However, clinical diagnosis of PDS followed by the right antidepressant medication can help alleviate the disorder.
 Moreover, counseling and follow-ups with a therapist can be effective in helping you get out of depression.
-Apart from medication, good food and regular exercises can also help in recovery (8).
+Apart from medication, good food, regular exercises, yoga, and meditation can also help in recovery (8).

 Ways To Restore Hormonal Balance Post Pregnancy